-Also in Alkaline water electrolysis, you generate hydrogen and oxygen by separating the anode and cathode through a partition through which only hydroxide ions can pass.
+Also, in Alkaline water electrolysis, you generate hydrogen and oxygen by separating the anode and cathode through a partition through which only hydroxide ions can pass.
 Other than that, there are industrial methods such as high-temperature steam electrolysis.

 By doing these methods on a large scale, you can get a lot of hydrogen.
 In this process, a large amount of oxygen (half of the generated hydrogen in terms of volume) is also generated, so if it is released into the atmosphere, it will not have an adverse effect on the environment.
-However, electrolysis requires a large amount of electricity, so if you make it with electricity that does not use fossil fuels, such as wind power generation and solar power generation, you can make hydrogen without carbon.
+However, electrolysis requires a large amount of electricity, so if you make it with electricity that does not use fossil fuels, such as wind turbine generation and solar panel power generation, you can make hydrogen without carbon.

 You can procure "green hydrogen" by electrolyzing water with clean energy.

-There is also a hydrogen generator for mass production of this green hydrogen.
+There is also a hydrogen generator for the mass production of this green hydrogen.
 By adopting PEM for the electrolytic cell part, you can generate hydrogen continuously.

 So, what are the other ways to make hydrogen?
 Hydrogen is abundant in fossil fuels such as natural gas and coal as substances other than water.
 For example, consider methane (CH4), which is the main component of natural gas.
 There are four hydrogen atoms here.
 You can get hydrogen by taking out this hydrogen.